tanikasuresh/SQL-Projects/Danny's-Diner/SQL-Code.md

  GROUP BY s.customer_id
  ORDER BY s.customer_id
 ```
-- first we need a cte that detail the amount of points each product gets using a case
-- to account for all the products
+- First we need a cte that detail the amount of points each product gets using a case to account for all the products
-- next we will join the points_system_cte with the sales to match the product
-- the customer order with the points it receives
+- next, we will join the points_system_cte with the sales to match the product the customer order with the points it receives
 - lastly, by grouping based on the customer, we can find the sum of all the points

 | customer_id | sum |